TNA Impact live results: The Hardys vs. The Righteous Tables match

 Stone caught Luna with a rana that sent her to the floor.
 She hit her with a dive on the floor, but got distracted by Steelz on commentary.
 Luna attacked Stone from behind, then murdered her dead with a powerbomb on the ring apron.

-Luna missed a dive in the corner, but clobber Stone with a clothesline from behind.
-Stone escape a back suplex and caught Luna with a rana, missed a handspring in the corner, but caught Luna with an enziguri.
+Luna missed a dive in the corner, but clobbered Stone with a clothesline from behind.
+Stone escaped a back suplex and caught Luna with a rana, missed a handspring in the corner, but caught Luna with an enziguri.
 Stone hit a split-legged moonsault for a near fall.

 Match Result: Jada Stone pinned Dani Luna (10:11).